HackTheSolarSystem/StormsOfJupiter/README.md

 * Step one - install package manager
 Anaconda is used to handle the python packages and run the python scripts.
 Matlab is used to run the matlab scripts.
 * Step two - special config instructions
+conda env create -f environment.yml  once anaconda is installed, within the anaconda prompt/command line/terminal.
 * Step three - system administration notes
 * Step four - command line how-to, listing descriptions of all optional arguments